Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Introduction

 In this work, we study the thermodynamic properties of EGB gravitational theory considering dark matter profiles.
-We find a static and spherically symmetric solution that depends, generically, on a dark matter density profile.
-We find analytically the thermodynamic quantities, temperature, entropy, heat capacity, and free energy for our solution considering three dark matter profiles: (i) NFW profile, (ii) Burkert profile, and (iii) pseudo-isothermal profile.
+We find two black hole solutions: a static and spherically symmetric one and a rotating one that depends on a generic dark matter density profile.
+We find analytically the thermodynamic quantities, temperature, entropy, heat capacity, and free energy for our two solutions considering three dark matter profiles: (i) NFW profile, (ii) Burkert profile, and (iii) pseudo-isothermal profile.
 Throughout this work, we consider $G = c = \hslash = k = 1$ and we will work in the convention $(-, +, +, +)$.

 The paper is organized as follows.
-In section 2, we revisit the EGB theory and find the static and spherically symmetric solution of EGB black hole with dark matter.
-In section 3, we present the dark matter density profiles that we apply in our solution.
-Next, we find the thermodynamic quantities and investigate their consequences in section 4.
+In section 2, we revisit the EGB theory and find the static and spherically symmetric solution of EGB black hole surrounded by an arbitrary distribution of matter.
+In section 3, we present the dark matter density profiles that we apply in our solution, then obtain the thermodynamic quantities and investigate their consequences.
+In section 4, we find the rotating black hole solutions, discuss their characteristics, and extend the thermodynamic analysis to these solutions.
 Finally, in section 5, we summarize the results.